embeddedgo/embeddedgo.github.io/_posts/2020-03-27-programming_with_eve.md

 <p></p>
 {:/}

 EVE supports something like procedure/function calling.
 The above code uses this feature.
-It writes the gopher drawing procedure the end of both display list buffers only once during initialization.
+It writes the gopher drawing procedure to the end of both display list buffers only once during initialization.
 Then the [Call](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.Call) command is used to call it.

 The procedure starts with the [SaveContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.SaveContext) command and and ends with the [RestoreContext](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.RestoreContext) followed by [Return](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.Return) command.
 You cannot pass any arguments to the procedure but you can influence the operation of the procedure by modifying the graphics context.